IMPORTANCE OF CUSTOMER SERVICE

 This gives your customers the opportunity to rate your product or service!
 If you average a score of 7 or above, you know you did a good job and there’s a good chance they’ll be coming back, and for those who give you a full 10 or even 9, you can count on them to even serve as company evangelists

 If your score is 6 or below, you run the risk of losing that client.
-The best thing to do with this set of clients is to put them on a watch list and have them followed up on.
+The best thing to do with this set of clients is to put them on a watch list and have them followed upon.
 Find out what went wrong and how you can be better – and then work on being better.

 Stands You Out

 One very significant differentiator in a massively cutthroat marketplace where companies have to compete for clients is customer satisfaction.
-Only the businesses that find a way to make customer support a core element of their business strategy can survive and possibly thrive under today’s environment.
+Only the businesses that find a way to make customer support a core element of their business strategy can survive and possibly thrive in today’s environment.

 Let’s consider two companies that offer similar products, how do you choose one?
 Will your opinion change if someone recommends one to you?
 How did they arrive at the option recommended?
 Good customer service makes all the difference!